The Saxons arrived in the 6th century. They founded a settlement called ‘limen tun’.

 Lymington gained gas street lighting in 1832, The lamp columns were supplied to the town as a gift from Admiral Sir Harry Neale.

-The lamp was located next to St Thomas Church, It has now been relocated between the Royal Lymington Yacht Club & the Slipway at Bath Road
+The lamp was located next to St Thomas Church.
+It has now been relocated between the Royal Lymington Yacht Club and the slipway at Bath Road.